jim3/Inventory-Parts-CRUD-App/README.md

 ### Description

-**NOTE**: This is the *exact* same repo as this project: [REST-API-IMS-using-Sequelize](https://github.com/jim3/REST-API-IMS-using-Sequelize).
-The only difference is that this repo uses the ECMAScript "ESM" module system.
-I wanted to experiment and see the differences and also decide if new projects should get the ESM treatment or not.
-I'll probably end up deleting this repo (or the other) in the future but leaving as reference for now...

 A RESTful API for an inventory management application for parts (fasteners).
 Express.js handles the routing and server-side logic.
 Sequelize ORM is used to interact with a SQLite3 database.
 The focus of the project is to learn more about how to build RESTful API's.
 There is a front-end to simply demonstrate how the API works.
 Things I plan to implement in the future are listed at the bottom of the README.

 ### Features